zzybluebell/tp/docs/UserGuide.md

 <br>

 **4. Launch the application.**
-* If faced any issues, go back the [step 1](#step1) check with java version.
 * Double-click the file to start the application in windows system.
-* In MacOS or Linux System, launch the termianl, go to the related directory and pin `jar -r ezfoodie.jar` command.
+* In MacOS or Linux System, launch the termianl, go to the directory you saved `efoodie.jar` in, and key in the `jar -r ezfoodie.jar` command.
+* If any issues faced, go back the [step 1](#step1) and check with java version.
 * The details for running jar  can follow [here](https://www.wikihow.com/Run-a-.Jar-Java-File).
 * The GUI similar to the one shown below should appear in a few seconds.
 The application comes preloaded with sample data to test its features.<br>